 1936 year.
 Aviation plant produced the first aircraft

-"...
-I am happy with your successes.
-I send you greetings to the entire factory team of workers and engineers. " So the People's Commissar of Heavy Industry GK Ordzhonikidze sent a telegram congratulating 1 May 1936 year workers Komsomolsk-on-Amur aircraft factory with the release of the first aircraft.
-It was a multi-purpose reconnaissance aircraft and a R-6 bomber designed by AN Tupolev.
-Thus began the production history of one of the most modern and advanced enterprises of our country, which produces the best combat and civil aircraft in the world.
+“...
+Glad to your success.
+I am sending my greetings to you and to the entire plant collective of workers and engineers. " So the People's Commissar of Heavy Industry GK Ordzhonikidze congratulated on May 1, 1936 the workers of the Komsomolsk-on-Amur Aviation Plant with the release of the first aircraft.
+It was a multipurpose reconnaissance aircraft and R-6 bomber designed by A. N. Tupolev.
+This is how the production history of one of the most modern and advanced enterprises in our country began, which produces the best military and civil aircraft in the world.

-For more than 80 years of its operation, the enterprise has produced several thousand combat aircraft: one of the most famous MiG-15 aircraft in the world, and also successfully mastered the outstanding Sukhoi design bureaus - SU-7 family aircraft.
-This is the only plant in Russia that produces single- and double-seat aircraft modifications of the SU-27 family.
+For more than 80 years of its operation, the company has produced several thousand combat aircraft: one of the most famous aircraft in the world, the MiG-15, and also successfully mastered the outstanding developments of the Sukhoi Design Bureau - aircraft of the SU-7 family.
+This is the only plant in Russia that produces one- and two-seat modifications of the SU-27 family aircraft.